ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 This retrieves the P-Chain addresses that belong to the `private key` that appears earlier in the example.

 No change is needed in the addresses for the default action.
-For customization, please refer to [the this section](#customizing-addresses).
+For customization, please refer to [this section](#customizing-addresses).

 #### Execute the Code